bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/016-git-pull.md

 # Git Pull

-If you are working on a project with multiple peaople, chances are that the codebase will change very often.
+If you are working on a project with multiple people, the chances are that the codebase will change very often.
 So you would need to have a way to get the latest changes from the GitHub repository to your local machine.

-You already know that you can use the `git push` command to push your latest commits, so in order to do the oposite and pull the latest commits from GitHub to your local project, you need to use the `git pull` command.
+You already know that you can use the `git push` command to push your latest commits, so in order to do the opposite and pull the latest commits from GitHub to your local project, you need to use the `git pull` command.

 To test this, let's go ahead and make a change directly on GitHub directly.
-Once you are there click on the `README.md` file and then click on the pencil icon to edit the file:
+Once you are there, click on the `README.md` file and then click on the pencil icon to edit the file:

 ![Edit File GitHub](https://user-images.githubusercontent.com/21223421/111460030-2688bd00-8724-11eb-9569-d6327847b443.png)